metabase/metabase/docs/administration-guide/ssh-tunnel-for-database-connections.md

 - The number of connections through a bastion host is often limited by organizational policy.
 - Some organizations have IT security policies forbidding using SSH tunnels to bypass security perimeters.

-### What if the built-in SSH tunnels don't fit my needs?
+### Running SSH directly

-The SSH tunneling feature exists as a convenient wrapper around SSH, and automates the common cases of connecting through a tunnel.
+The SSH tunneling feature in Metabase exists as a convenient wrapper around SSH, and automates the common cases of connecting through a tunnel.
 It also makes connections possible with systems that don't have or allow shell access.
-Metabase uses a built in SSH client that doesn't depend on the installed system's SSH client.
-This allows connecting from systems where you can't run SSH manually.
-It also means that Metabase can't take advantage of authentication services provided by the system such as Windows Domain Authentication or Kerberos Authentication.
+Metabase uses a built-in SSH client that doesn't depend on the installed system's SSH client.
+This allows connections from systems where you can't run SSH manually.
+It also means that Metabase can't take advantage of authentication services provided by the system, such as Windows Domain Authentication or Kerberos Authentication.

 If you need to connect using a method not enabled by Metabase, you can often accomplish this by running SSH directly: